Hell in a Cell (2020): Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
 Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
 In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.

-Hell in a Cell was originally scheduled to be held on October 18, from the State Farm Arena in Atlanta, Georgia, before the COVID-19 pandemic forced it to be relocated.
-The event was then rescheduled to November 1, but was moved up to October 25.
-This change was reportedly done as WWE's initial residency contract with the Amway Center expired on October 31.
+According to WrestleVotes, the 2020 Hell in a Cell event was planned to be held at the State Farm Arena in Atlanta, Georgia on October 18.
+Following its move to the ThunderDome due to the pandemic, the date was rescheduled to November 1, but on September 11, the date was moved up to October 25.
+This date change was reportedly done as WWE's initial residency contract with the Amway Center expired on October 31.
 The event's date change was made before WWE extended their residency contract to November 24.